Homebrew/homebrew-core/.github/PULL_REQUEST_TEMPLATE.md

 If that command doesn't work or you choose to do the version bump manually:
 The commit message should be `<formula> <version>`

-# For submitting a new patch for the formula
+# When submitting a new patch for a formula
-The commit message should be `<formula>: short-description-for-the-change`
+The commit message should be `<formula>: short-description-of-the-change`

  -->